ajaymahale/apijam/Module-1/Labs/Lab 4/README.md

 ![image alt text](./media/devportals.png)

-In this lab, you will create an Integrated Developer Portal wherein you will publish API Products, and through which app developers can
+In this lab, we will explore the developer portal pre-installed within the ATO.
 * learn API usage through OpenAPI specification based interactive documentation
 * register Apps that consume API Products, and thereby
 * generate App client credentials (API Key and Secret) that can be used to consume APIs.